kos2290/laravel-queue-api/README.md

 - Add a new item to the queue (an "x" parameter is required): `POST http://localhost:8080/api/enqueue`
 - Delete and return the first element in the queue (if found): `DELETE http://localhost:8080/api/dequeue`
 - Get the first item in the queue without deleting it: `GET http://localhost:8080/api/front` or `GET http://localhost:8080/api/peek`
+- Get the last item in the queue without deleting it: `GET http://localhost:8080/api/rear`